bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     time) as the surface moves through phase space.

 I'll refer to [2] if you want to see the proof.
-This is an important result that we'll use so that we can avoid accounting for the change in volume (via Jacobians) in our HMC algorithm since the multi-dimensional "volume" is preserved.
+This is an important result that will be used to avoid accounting for the change in volume (via Jacobians) in our HMC algorithm since the multi-dimensional "volume" is preserved.
 More on this later.

 Discretizing Hamiltonian's Equations
 ------------------------------------

-The simple examples we saw in the last subsections worked out nicely where we had a closed form solution to the equations of motion.
-As you can imagine, in most cases we won't have such a nice closed form analytic solution.
-In these cases, we turn to approximate methods to compute our desired result.
+The simple examples we saw in the last subsections worked out nicely because we could solve the differential equations for a closed form solution.
+As you can imagine in most cases, we won't have such a nice closed form solution.
+Thus, we turn to approximate methods to compute our desired result (the equations of motion).

-One way to approach this is to iteratively simulate Hamilton's equation by discretizing time using some small :math:`\epsilon`.
+One way to approach it is to iteratively simulate Hamilton's equation by discretizing time using some small :math:`\epsilon`.
 Starting at time 0, we can iteratively compute the trajectory in phase space :math:`(q, p)` through time using Hamilton's equations.
-We'll look at 2.5 methods to accomplish this.
+We'll look at two and a half methods to accomplish this.

 **Euler's Method**: `Euler's method <https://en.wikipedia.org/wiki/Euler_method>`__ is a technique to solve first order differential equations.
 Notice that Hamilton's equations produce 2N first order differential equations (as opposed to the Lagrangian, which produces second order differential equations).
-It's essentially just applying a first order Taylor series approximation at each iteration about the current point.
+Euler's method works by applying a first order Taylor series approximation at each iteration about the current point.

 More precisely, for a given step size :math:`\epsilon`, we can approximate the curve :math:`y(t)` given an initial point :math:`y_0` and a first order